 “Hey listen, it’s gonna be one of those relaxed nights, you know,” says Southside Johnny, on the live album Reach Up And Touch The Sky.
 “You had Jackson Browne in here last night, and the Doobie Brothers.
 So we’re all gonna put on our earphones, and just relax, take it easy.
 Play a little West Coast – gimme a little West Coast rock’n’roll will you please?”

-The Asbury Jukes make a desultory start on the opening chords to the Eagles’ ‘Take It Easy’, and Johnny tries out the first line, “Well I’m running down the road tryin’ to loosen my load,” before bringing matters to a swift “forget it” conclusion.
+The Asbury Jukes make a desultory start on the opening chords to the Eagles’ ‘Take It Easy’, and Johnny tries out the first line.
+“Well I’m running down the road tryin’ to loosen my load,” he sings, before bringing matters to a swift “forget it” conclusion.

 All of which is by way of saying that while Hollis Brown – named after a Dylan song – originated in Queens, New York, much of their latest album Ozone Park is redolent of 70s and 80s West Coast rock – bright, easygoing and melodic.

 In fact the thought that immediately springs to mind with opening track ‘Blood From A Stone’ is Fleetwood Mac, not least because singer and guitarist Mike Montali’s voice is a dead ringer for Lindsey Buckingham.
 The chorus could easily fit into a Mac album of that vintage, while the verse features a neat progression and a tickle of funk.
 And the following ‘Stubborn Man’ is essentially out of the same box.